stolar-xyz/currency-converter-react/README.md

 # Currency converter React

 Live: https://stolar-code.github.io/currency-converter-react/

 ## Description

 This is a simple currency converter created for educational purposes.<br>
 For me in this project the main role was getting used to **React & create-react-app** environment.
 Exchange rates are taken form http://exchangeratesapi.io/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Used technologies

 - HTML
 - CSS
 - JavaScript
 - React
 - JSX
 - create-react-app
 - custom hooks

 ### Libraries

 - gh-pages
 - normalize.css
 - styled-components
 - axios

 ## How to use it?

- 1. Type your amount in input (must be in PLN).
+1. Type your amount in input (must be in EUR).
 2. Select the currency you want to convert to.
 3. Click "Convert!" to check exchange rate of your put amout.
 4. The result will be shown at the bottom.

 ## Available Scripts